learn-co-curriculum/phase-4-deploying-rails-api-to-render/README.md

 ### Restoring the Databases to the New Instance

-Once the new instance has been created (which might take a few minutes), copy the PSQL connection string and paste it into your code editor.
+Once the new instance has been created (which might take a few minutes), copy the new PSQL connection string and paste it into your code editor.
 Once again, we'll be editing this string, this time to create the command to restore the databases from the backup files.

 The restore string will consist of the following:

 - the database password,
 - the `pg_restore` command,
+- the host,
+- the user,
 - the options: `--verbose --clean --no-acl --no-owner`,
-- the host,
 - the `-d` flag (for `dbname`) followed by the name of the new database you're restoring the data to (`my_new_db`),
 - the name of the `.sql` file you're restoring from